leec313/Fetch-and-Feast/README.md

 - **White (#FFFFFF) for the Background**: White serves as the canvas upon which all other colors and content come to life.
 Its clean and neutral nature creates a sense of spaciousness and cleanliness, enhancing readability and user experience.
 A white background exudes simplicity and elegance, perfectly complementing various design styles.

-- **Teal/Green (#009970) for Buttons, Links, Headers, and Icons**: Teal or green tones, such as #009970, inject vibrancy and energy into our project.
-This color choice for buttons, links, and headers adds visual interest and directs users' attention to key elements.
-Moreover, it's associated with growth, harmony, and freshness, resonating positively with our audience and conveying a welcoming vibe.
+- **Dark Green (#0a8362) for Buttons, Links, Headers, and Icons**: #0a8362 is a darker shade of teal-green.
+It carries a rich and deep tone that exudes sophistication and depth.
+This color combines the vibrancy of green with the calming qualities of teal, resulting in a hue that is both bold and grounded.

 - **Red (#DC3545) for Errors and Delete Buttons**: Red, particularly #DC3545, serves as a signal for alerts, warnings, or errors.
 Its darker hue maintains visibility while conveying a sense of urgency or caution.
 By using this color for error messages and delete buttons, we ensure that users take notice and proceed with care when necessary.